The Annals of Frontier and Exploratory Science

 See some of the outcomes of that kind in -

-1) The lack of heterogeneous media scaled understanding brought out the strange and erroneous statements used throughout the literature on Homogeneous Continuum Mechanics applied for heterogeneous problems, that the assignment of the remote initial values for like "bulk" strain MATH and stress MATH in the composite automatically determines the matrix effective, "bulk" characteristics MATH
+1) The lack of heterogeneous media scaled understanding brought out the strange and erroneous statements used throughout the literature on Homogeneous Continuum Mechanics applied for heterogeneous problems, that the assignment of the remote initial values for like "bulk" strain and stress in the composite automatically determines the matrix effective, "bulk" characteristics

 That is strange, because those properties are not equal.
-These characteristics are of different media and often of different scales even.
+These characteristics

-Nevertheless, based on this erroneous assumption - the great number of studies using the definition that the only functions they need to simulate are of the inclusions phase, because the matrix phase effective properties are known as assigned?
+the only functions they need to simulate are of the inclusions phase, because

 Which is wrong for heterogeneous, scaled physics and math.